top of page

 Commission percentages vary according to complexity of the deal.
 When an owner and tenant or buyer and seller each have representation, the brokers split the commission fee.
 For example, if the negotiated commission rate is 6%, the listing broker gets 3% and so does the broker for the tenant or buyer.

-For more information read our blog, "How Brokers Get Paid."
+For more information, read our blog, "How Brokers Get Paid."

 Examples of Negotiated Commission Structures